 - Invite and educate your retail partners on how to champion regenerative products to their shoppers.

-As we look ahead to Earth Day coming up on April 22, it is a great time for brands to communicate with their consumers about how they are striving to make the Earth better.
 If you have a regenerative story to tell, consider explaining it through a short video clip showing a behind-the-scenes look at what your farm or brand is doing—highlighting some of the extra effort that goes into managing or sourcing from a regenerative production system.